 Castor Oil-Induced Diarrhea Test

 This experiment was carried out according to standard methods 1920.
-Rats were fasted for 18hours and were divided into five groups.
-The nature of fecal matter (put into three categories solid, semi-solid, liquid), and frequency of defecations were measured over a period of six (6)hours.
-Rats in the first group received distilled water (10ml/kg), group two received standard drug Loperamide hydrochloride (2mg/kg)while groups three, four and five received 100mg/kg, 300mg/kg and 650mg/kg of ethanol and chloroformCola nitidaextractsrespectively.
-Castor oil (1ml) was used to induce diarrhea in all experimental groups one hour after administration.
+Rats were fasted for 18hrsand were divided into five groups.
+The nature of fecal matter (put into three categories solid, semi-solid, liquid), and frequency of defecations were measured over a period of 6hrs Rats in the first group received distilled water (10ml/kg), group two received standard drug Loperamide hydrochloride (2mg/kg)while groups three, four and five received 100mg/kg, 300mg/kg and 650mg/kg of ethanol and chloroform extracts of Cola nitidaseedsrespectively.
+1 ml castor oil was used to induce diarrhea in all experimental groups one hour after administration.
 Animals were placed in individual cages lined with absorbent paper.
 Percentage inhibition of diarrhea was calculated.

 Castor Oil-Induced Gastroenteropooling Test